Contact binary (small Solar System body): Kuiper belt

 In 2015–2019, Audrey Thirouin and Scott Sheppard performed a survey of KBOs from the plutino (2:3 Neptune resonance) and cold classical (low inclination and eccentricity) populations with the Lowell Discovery Telescope and Magellan-Baade Telescope.
 They found that 40–50% of the population of plutinos smaller than 188–419 km in diameter (H ≥ 6) are contact binaries consisting of nearly equal-mass components, whereas at least 10–25% of the population of cold classical KBOs of the same size range are contact binaries.
 The differing contact binary fractions of these two populations imply they underwent different formation and evolution mechanisms.

 Thirouin and Sheppard continued their survey of KBOs in 2019–2021, focusing on the twotino population in the 1:2 orbital resonance with Neptune.
 They found that 7–14% of twotinos are contact binaries, which is relatively low albeit similar to the contact binary fraction of the cold classical population.
 Thirouin and Sheppard noted that the twotinos' contact binary fraction is consistent with predictions by David Nesvorný and David Vokrouhlický in 2019, who suggested that 10–30% of dynamically excited and resonant Kuiper belt populations are contact binaries.

 486958 Arrokoth is the first confirmed example of a contact binary KBO, seen through stellar occultations in 2018 and spacecraft imaging in 2019.

 A stellar occultation by the KBO 19521 Chaos on 29 March 2023 revealed that it had an apparently bilobate shape 380 km across, which could potentially make it the largest known contact binary object in the Solar System.
 However, the bilobate shape seen in the occultation could well be two binary components transiting each other during the event; this is supported by the smaller-than-expected size of Chaos measured in the occultation.

+Some other KBOs are suspected to be contact binaries due to their light curves.
+Examples of which are 58534 Logos and 385446 Manwë.